mwouts/jupytext/README.md

 Jupytext can save Jupyter notebooks as
 - Markdown and R Markdown documents,
-- Julia, Python, R, Bash, Scheme, Clojure, Matlab, Octave, C++ and q/kdb+ scripts.
+- Julia, Python, R, Bash, Scheme, Clojure, Matlab, Octave, C++, q/kdb+ and IDL scripts.

 It can also convert these documents **into** Jupyter Notebooks, allowing you to synchronize content in both